If you’re currently experiencing calf pain caused (supposedly) by running, then you came to the right place.

 Calf issues are a pretty common complaint about runners.

-But if you take good care of your calf muscles by keeping them limber and strong, you’ll not only cut the risk of injury but improve your endurance capacity and athletic performance.
+But if you take good care of your calf muscles (and other running muscles) by keeping them limber and strong, you’ll not only cut the risk of injury but improve your endurance capacity and athletic performance.
 What’s not to like!

 So, let’s get started.